next-multilingual/next-multilingual/docs/design-decisions.md

    2. It's important to stay consistent with one pattern to avoid duplicate content issues - [Moz, 2021](https://moz.com/learn/seo/url)
 2. All URLs are prefixed by a locale identifier just like Next.js, but unlike most examples, we do not recommend using a simple language code (see the "other recommendations" section below).
 3. [BCP47 language tags](https://tools.ietf.org/search/bcp47) consisting of both an [ISO 639-1 alpha-2 language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) and an [ISO 3166-1 alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) must be used at all times when setting up your `next.config.js`.
 Using a simple language code is not recommended because:
     1. There is no such concept as a "regionsless" variant of a language.
-Even English might seem like a simple language but there are many nuances between English U.S. and English U.K. By not specifying which variant is used, the content creator or the translator will have to decide and this can lead to inconsistency.
+Even English might seem like a simple language but there are many nuances between English U.S. and English U.K. By not specifying which variant is used, the content creator or the translator will have to decide, and this can lead to inconsistency.
-    2. On top of using different expressions, there are many other differences such as date, currency or number formats.
+    2. On top of using different expressions, there are many other differences such as date, currency, or number formats.
 If a site is using none of these, it might sound acceptable to simply use a language code but there are few use cases where this would apply.
     3. SEO: by targeting better the language with a country, your results will be more relevant in the search results of those countries - [Moz, 2021](https://moz.com/learn/seo/international-seo)
 4. Encoded UTF-8 characters are used in URLs because:
    1. Google recommends using encoded UTF-8 characters in URLs for non-English sites - [Google, 2018](https://www.youtube.com/watch?v=74FiBesPkI4)